The Politics of Southern Food

 It occurred to me, if this is the kind of food they enjoy regularly in the deep red South, it’s no surprise so many of them have no fear of Covid, a much less lethal agent.
 Perhaps refusing to protect themselves from the bug is just an extension of refusing to protect themselves from the ravages of a cardio-toxic, carcinogenic, obesogenic diet.
 Or from the dangers of leaving an arsenal of weapons lying around the house within easy reach of their offspring.
 Or from favoring gas guzzling pickup trucks and muscle cars.
 Or from voting for Republicans who obstruct any legislation that might benefit the health of their constituents and whose irresponsible approach to the pandemic has led, so far, to more deaths in the original Confederate states from Covid than they suffered from the Civil War.

-Speaking of souls, though, what have these folks to fear from a deadly sandwich?
-They are certain they will live forever, consuming junk food and junkier TV, compliments of Jesus.
+The subject of soul food naturally brings up the subject of the soul.
+What have these folks to fear from a deadly sandwich?
+They are certain they will live forever in a heaven where they will consume junk food and junkier TV, compliments of Jesus.

 Being a non-Christian and worse, a Democrat, I will never view their paradise, but what I wouldn’t give to, Moses-like, be granted a glimpse of it before Charon ferries me to Hades.
 I would love to see the looks on their faces should they pass through the Pearly Gates only to find that there is only one channel in heaven, PBS, and that St. Peter’s signature dish, served at every meal in aeternum, is raw kale salad with a side of quinoa.